Kosiv Raion: General information

 The mountains go up to 1000 m above the sea level in the mountainous part of the raion.
-There are few big rivers among the mountains: Cheremosh — 80 km, Pistynka — 56 km, Rybnytsa — 54 km.
+There are a few big rivers among the mountains: Cheremosh — 80 km, Pistynka — 56 km, Rybnytsa — 54 km.

 Archaeological finds show that the territory of the raion was inhabited from the Neolithic times.

-First written information about Kosiv is from 1424.
-Firstly, the town was called Rykiv, and only latter it was renamed to Kosiv.
+The first written information about Kosiv is from 1424.
+Firstly, the town was called Rykiv, and only later it was renamed to Kosiv.

 Other old settlements of the raion are Kobaky (15th century), Kuty (1448), Vyzhnii Bereziv (1412).

-Famous people
+Notable residents

 Famous people that were born, lived or worked in Kosiv district: